This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Since Hong Kong and Macau are not part of mainland China, they do not have the same animal testing laws.
 Also, cosmetics sold online, including online Chinese retailers like Tmall, do not require animal testing.
 Fenty Beauty is not selling in physical stores in mainland China so that they can remain cruelty-free.

-As of May 1, 2021, some imported ordinary cosmetics can be exempt from animal testing under certain conditions.
-However, for the most part, animal testing is still legally required for most imported cosmetics in 2022.
+With the current changes to China’s animal testing laws, some cosmetics sold in China can be exempt from animal testing under certain conditions.
+However, without meeting those conditions, animal testing is still legally required for most cosmetics sold in China in 2023.

-Cruelty-Free Policies
+Cruelty-Free Policies 2023

-Note that there is no legal definition for the label ‘Cruelty-Free.’
+That’s because there is no legal definition for the label ‘Cruelty-Free.’
 It can mean different things to different people.
 But Cruelty-Free is generally used to imply no animal testing.
 More specifically, the ingredients, formulation, or finished product are not tested on animals at any stage of product development.

 At ethical elephant, we always assess a company’s cruelty-free policy using our Cruelty-Free Checklist.
 This ensures no animal testing was performed by the brand itself, its suppliers, or any third parties.

-‘Vegan’ in cosmetics can refer to an entire brand that is 100% Vegan or a specific product is vegan.
+Another important distinction to know is, Vegan in cosmetics can refer to an entire brand is 100% Vegan or a specific product is Vegan.

 How to know which of Fenty Beauty products are vegan?